Carl Clauberg: Human experiments at Auschwitz

 an opportunity to perform mass sterilizations on women for his experiments.
 Himmler agreed, and in December 1942 Clauberg moved to Auschwitz concentration camp.
 His laboratory was in a part of the Block 10 in the main camp.
 Clauberg's goal was to find an easy and cheap method to sterilize women.
-He injected formaldehyde preparations into their uteruses without anesthetics.
-His test subjects were Jewish and Romani women who suffered permanent damage and serious infections.
-Some of the subjects died because of the tests.
-Estimates of those who were sterilized are around 700.
+He injected caustic substances into their uteruses without anesthetics.
+His test subjects were Jewish and Romani women, who either directly died or suffered permanent injuries and infections.
+About 700 women were successfully sterilized.

-Himmler wanted to know how much time it would take to sterilize 1000 Jewish women in that way.
+Himmler wanted to know how much time it would take to sterilize 1000 Jewish women.
 Clauberg's answer was satisfactory: One doctor with 10 assistants should be able to conduct sterilization of a few hundred, or even a few thousand, Jews in one day.

 POW, 1945–1955

 When the Red Army approached the camp, Clauberg moved to Ravensbrück concentration camp to continue his experiments on Romani women.
 Soviet troops captured him there in 1945.

 After the war in 1948, Clauberg was put on trial in the Soviet Union and was sentenced to 25 years in prison.
 In 1955, he was released (but not pardoned) by the Soviet Union under the Adenauer-Bulganin prisoner exchange agreement, with the final group of about 10,000 POWs and civilian internees.